RedditRecs

 Reddit Icon

-YoungGenX • 14 days ago
+YoungGenX • about 1 month ago

 I have 2 lift aways and a stick vac (not cordless).
 I have 4 cats and 2 dogs.
 Filled the canister 3 times vacuuming just the first floor.
 I had a Dyson and didn’t realize how bad they actually are until I bought my first Shark.